Systems Admin

 Standalone DHCP Server Configuration (Without Domain Joined)

-Step 1 – Verify the Server’s Static IP Configuration
+Step 1 — Confirm the static IP

 Command prompt on the Windows Server showing ipconfig output with a static IP address, subnet mask, and default gateway configured, alongside the Server Manager dashboard in the background